SHORTLIST

 Day 9 - Leave Koh Kong Province and drive to Sihanoukville.
 Ferry to Koh Rong Island

-Departing the wilds of the Cardamoms this morning, we leave the jungle by river before driving to the lively coastal town of Sihanoukville.
+Departing the wilds of the Cardamoms this morning, we'll leave the jungle by river before driving to the lively coastal town of Sihanoukville.

 Day 10 - A free day to relax on the beaches of Koh Rong Island

-Located 25 kilometres off of Cambodia's coastline, the sleepy island of Koh Rong feels far further away from the high rise hotels and lively nightclubs of Sihanoukville.
+Located close to Cambodia's coastline, the sleepy island of Koh Rong feels far further away from the high-rise hotels and lively nightclubs of Sihanoukville.
 By contrast, Koh Rong has no cars, no roads and just four villages, with the island comprising of a jungle-clad interior enveloped by white-sand beaches.

 More guesthouses are starting to pop up along the island's coastline as word of Koh Rong's beauty spreads, but today the island still offers a little slice of paradise away from the tourist masses.